 A few months ago, I wrote a post titled Are Concerts Only For Rich People? where I lamented the ticket prices to Maroon 5 and insisted $350 was too high of a pricetag for one evening.

-Well, turns out I’m a big fat liar because 2 months after I wrote that post, I went ahead to ABC tickets and shelled out the $350 I said I wouldn’t spend for the concert I said I wouldn’t go to.
+Well, turns out I’m a big fat liar because 2 months after I wrote that post, I went ahead and shelled out the $350 I said I wouldn’t spend for the concert I said I wouldn’t go to.
 I used all kinds of rationale: the ticket price represented less than 1% of my income which is the same proportionally as that time I bought No Doubt tickets as a student, I’ve loved Maroon 5 for over a decade and have already missed them once, and finally the gist of the comments on that post was “Gosh if I loved them as much as you Bridge, I would have just paid and gone”.
 So I did.
 And it was better than I could have imagined.

 Turns out $350 gets you more than just a floor ticket.
 I received a swag bag with a poster that I gave away and a t-shirt that I will now sleep in every night for the rest of my life, but I also got a really great dinner (with drinks!).
 I felt less like I had just lit hundreds of dollars on fire after I was well fed and given some swag.
 But my seat was still the best.
 Oh, my seat.